 The track begins with horns playing what is now referred to simply as the “117 theme,” a melody that we hear reprised in Halo 5’s Blue Team.
 The original is in C-sharp minor.
 It is a melody of passion and conviction.
 There is also a sense of urgency when the strings come in with the rapid secondary melody (the same one used to counter the classic Halo theme in The Trials); Jinnouchi sure loves his polyphony.
 This mixture of moods could not be more fitting for this part of the campaign — in a race against time, the machine soldier in Chief is set about completing the mission (to stop the Didact and save humanity), while the human side of Chief is desperate to save his deteriorating A.I. companion, Cortana, who is easily his closest friend.
 This human-machine dichotomy is a major theme in Halo 4.
 Finally, a choir adds substantial depth and power to the sound to this section of the piece.

-At the 6:10 mark, we hear the only vestige of the original Halo theme in the game with the horns and male voices doing the famous rising “dun dun dun DUNNN” progression (just listen to it to know what I mean).
+At the 6:10 mark, we hear one of the very few vestiges of the original Halo theme in the game with the horns and male voices doing the classic, recognisable rising “dun dun dun DUNNN” motif (just listen to it to know what I mean).
 At 6:27, the high strings begin to frantically play a prolonged series of rapid-fire pitches while the low strings and voices and percussion punctuate beneath them.
 It’s the grand finale of this wonderful piece, and it never fails to give me goosebumps.

-The last thing we hear, once all the instruments have given one final jab, is the sound of a wolf howling – a clear reference to the nature of John-117: a lone wolf.
+The last thing we hear, once all the instruments have given one final jab, is the sound of a lone wolf howling — the ensign of the nature of John-117.

-The gaseous melody has been recycled numerous times throughout Halos 1-3 (it was that string melody I hinted at in my description of Follow Our Brothers), but none compares with the original track (and the remastered Anniversary version).
+The gaseous melody has been recycled numerous times throughout Halos 1-3 (it was that string melody I hinted at in my description of Follow Our Brothers from #8 above), but none compares with the original track (and the remastered Anniversary version).
 Under Cover of Night is a prime example of when the music suits the action.
 Its instantly recognisable melody, the female vocalist’s mystifying wails and the mean bass guitar line over a smooth, simple drum beat is true ear candy.

 Never Forget differs from the original in that there is a piano-choral interlude between the string-only first verse and the string-piano second verse.
 The voices are divine, and the piano is touching.
 Additionally, the first verse has been lowered a half step in pitch and sounds more hopeful; the original, more solemn and thoughtful key of F minor is restored for the second verse.
 And, of course, having a full orchestra certainly improves the sound quality.

-If any of you reading this post have a choral background and/or are familiar with the piece, The Seal Lullaby by Eric Whitacre, its piano accompaniment and overall tone sounds remarkably similar to Never Forget.
+If you happen to have a choral background and/or are familiar with the gentle piece, The Seal Lullaby by Eric Whitacre, its piano accompaniment and overall tone sounds remarkably similar to Never Forget.
 If you’re not familiar with it and are curious, I won’t embed the music here, but a quick search of “the seal lullaby eric whitacre” on YouTube will yield the results you need.